The Late, Great Tony Todd is a Badass Bad Guy in the 1996 action comedy classic The Rock

 HonoredGrimyInvisiblerail-max-1mb.gif

 Bay’s movie is largely of the opinion that Hummel is right.
 His intentions are noble.
 He just has a very unfortunate way of going about trying to achieve them.
-Honestly, if he wasn’t threatening to kill millions of people with a terrifying nerve gas he’d be a heck of a guy in addition to the perfect soldier.
+Honestly, if he wasn’t threatening to kill millions of people with nerve gas, he’d be a heck of a guy in addition to the perfect soldier.

 f5ea6e66db45174cbd47f3bf0750b66c.jpg